Tag Archive for: Japanese language

 You can find more information about the JLPT in the brochure here!

-Join our weekly FREE Japanese conversation group meetings and improve your Japanese conversational skills in an informal, friendly atmosphere!
+Join our FREE Japanese conversation group meetings and improve your Japanese conversational skills in an informal, friendly atmosphere!

 To join the group, please sign up by sending email to: info@ija.ie.